I. German Patent

 The examination request must be filed within 7 years of the filing date of the German application.
 An examination request (which includes a search request) can also be filed when filing the application.

-During examination, novelty, inventive stepunity, unity, and clarity of the invention is examined.
-Before the decision regarding the grant of a patent, the applicant can amend the application document provided that the amendment does not exceed the original scope of the application.
+During examination, novelty, inventive step, unity, and clarity of the invention are examined.
+During the proceedings, the applicant can amend the application documents provided that the amendments do not add any matter that was not directly and unambiguously disclosed as part of the invention in the original application documents.

 When filing a response to the Examination report of the application, the applicant can request an oral hearing before the DPMA rejects the patent application.